 Upload a copy of your resume.

-- Concentration in Acoustical Studies: Expand your essay (1 to 2 pages) describing your background.
-Include: applicable coursework, research, professional and/or other related experience in audio and acoustics.
+- Acoustics: Expand your essay (1 to 2 pages) describing your background.
+Include applicable coursework, research, professional, and/or other related experience in audio and acoustics.
 Describe what you wish to learn from the program with special emphasis on a specific area of interest within the discipline.
 Include a statement about how this program fits in with your plans for the future.

-- Concentration in Recording and Production: Upload examples of your recording work (including several kinds of recorded music), annotated with a written description and sketch of the session and/or concerts, a list of microphones used— along with your rationale for using them.
+- Recording Arts & Sciences: Upload examples of your recording work including several kinds of recorded music, annotated with a written description and sketch of the session and/or concerts and a list of microphones used, along with your rationale for using them.
 Please use .WAV format for all recordings.

-About a month before your visit, you will receive an invitation from us stating the day and time of your interview here at Peabody.
-Plan on spending a day in Baltimore to take the required Music Theory SACRE test (20 minutes) and ear training (5 minutes) placement exams.
-You must take these tests during the week of your interview.
-The placement test results come into play as part of the acceptance/rejection process.
-Personal interviews will also be held on these days.
-For the MA Audio Sciences (Recording and Production concentration), you will be asked to complete an online evaluation that will help us better assess your knowledge of microphone theory and application, signal flow, and digital audio.
-Self-study texts on Music Theory are listed on the music theory portion website.
+About a month before your interview, you will receive an invitation from us stating the date and time of your interview.
+If you have selected the remote interview option, this notification will include a Zoom link.
+For the MA Recording Arts & Sciences, you will be asked to complete an online evaluation that will help us better assess your knowledge of microphone theory and application, signal flow, and digital audio.

 When will you learn the results?

-Information from your audition/interview, along with the rest of your credentials, will be reviewed by the Admissions Committee.
-On April 1 (June 14 for Late Admissions), we will send you an email containing interview results and access to other information related to your application.
+Information from your audition and application will be reviewed by the Admissions Committee after all auditions/interviews are complete.
 Decisions for incomplete applications will not be made until we receive the missing information.